Stephanie-Ash/sorcerers-castle/README.md

 ### Heroku

-The project was deployed using the Code Institutes mock terminal for Heroku.
+The project was deployed using the Code Institute mock terminal for Heroku.
 The following steps can be used to deploy the site:
 * Navigate to GitHub locate and fork or clone the GitHub repository.
 * Navigate to and login to Heroku.
 * From the dashboard select 'New' and 'Create new app'.
-* Give the app a name and click 'Create app'.
+* Give the app a name (the name must be unique) and click 'Create app'.
 * Navigate to the settings tab and select 'Add buildpack'.
 * Search for and select the 'Python' and 'NodeJS buildpacks in that order.
 * Navigate to the 'Deploy' tab and choose GitHub as the deployment method.